-Social researchers plan, design, conduct, analyse and manage social research projects, reporting on findings in order to shape policy or to examine the effectiveness of existing policy
+Social researchers plan, design, conduct, analyse and manage social research projects, and report on findings to shape or evaluate policy and address societal issues

-As a social researcher you'll use a range of methods such as interviews, survey questionnaires, focus groups and desk research to investigate the attitudes, behaviour and experiences of individuals and population samples on specific issues.
+As a social researcher, you'll use various methods such as interviews, survey questionnaires, focus groups and desk research to investigate individuals' attitudes, behaviour and experiences.
+You'll also analyse population samples with a focus on specific issues.

 Your research could focus on a range of topics, including: